sfsu-joseo/CSC645/README.md

 • In all labs, you must implement only the parts marked as TODO.
 Some parts of the labs will be already implemented by the instructor.
 If you modify those parts, it may affect negatively your grade in that lab

-• Some labs contain unit test, so you can test if your output is correct before submitting.
+• Some labs contain unit tests, so you can test if your output is correct before submitting.
 For labs that do not contain unit tests, sample output or additional intructions will be provided in the README file located in each lab folder.

 • Labs are graded based on their completness and correctness.